Constraining the number of fundamental quantum degrees of freedom using gravity: Introduction

-Although the above effect is interesting in its own right, it is too small to be relevant for experimentally controllable systems and realistic matter-wave interferometers.
-However, since the effect is generally valid for all EQSs, we can consider a toy model to illustrate it.
-To this end, we take an example of quantum spin chains as EQSs, and consider the decoherence offered by a single spin chain (as a proxy for a single field DOF).
+Although the above effect of decoherence is interesting in its own right, it is too small to be relevant for experimentally controllable systems and realistic matter-wave interferometers, presently available.
+However, since the effect is generally valid for all EQS, we can consider a toy model to illustrate it.
+To this end, we take an example of quantum spin chains as EQS, and consider the decoherence offered by a single spin chain (as a proxy for a single field DOF).
 Multiple spin chains can then mimic multiple field DOF and thus also multiple fundamental particles.
 We find that, for a sufficiently large number of chains, the cumulative effect becomes arbitrarily large, eventually producing a measurable loss of interferometric visibility.
 The implication is that present-day matter-wave interference experiments would not be possible given an arbitrarily large number of background DOF (quantum fields).
 Although our analysis does not provide a concrete number, it indicates that interference experiments could impose an upper bound on the number of elementary particles.
+It is worth highlighting that the effect, and the decoherence mechanism that we propose, is valid in principle for all masses , including present day matter-wave interferometry.
+For the relatively small value of mass that the current interferometers are able to superpose, the bound so obtained may still permit a very large number of local DOF.
+In order to derive ab-initio the expected magnitude of the decoherence effect one would need detailed modelling of both: the specific matter-wave interferometer as well as the fundamental theory containing a large number of local DOF (e.g. quantum field theory beyond the Standard Model).
+Nonetheless, the fact that present-day experiments could provide \textit{any} bound would still be highly significant, as it would rule out models with infinitely many types of particles.